-Financial assets and liabilities subject to master netting agreements are not netted in the statement of financial position, since the Bank has no intention to settle these instruments on a net basis in the normal course of business.
+Financial assets and liabilities subject to master netting agreements are not netted in the consolidated statement of financial position, since the Group has no intention to settle these instruments on a net basis in the normal course of business.

-Given cash collaterals are recognised in the loans-and-receivables portfolio as loans and advances to credit institutions and investment firms repayable on demand.
+Given cash collaterals are recognised in the amortised cost portfolio as loans and advances to credit institutions and investment firms repayable on demand.
 Cash collaterals received are included in financial liabilities held on amortised cost and are recognised as demand deposits from credit institutions and investment firms.

-Securities collaterals received are not recorded in the statements of financial position.
-Securities collaterals pledged are recognised in the statement of financial position in the appropriate portfolio (and are presented as assets pledged as collateral for liabilities and contingent liabilities in Note 15).
+Securities collaterals received are not recorded in the consolidated statements of financial position.
+Securities collaterals pledged are recognised in the consolidated statement of financial position in the appropriate portfolio (and are presented as assets pledged as collateral for liabilities and contingent liabilities in Note 16).

-NOTE 18 - FAIR VALUE OF FINANCIAL ASSETS AND LIABILITIES
+NOTE 19 - FAIR VALUE OF FINANCIAL ASSETS AND LIABILITIES

-The table below presents information concerning the fair value of financial assets and liabilities for year 2023: Fair value
+The table below presents information concerning the fair value of financial assets and liabilities for year 2023: